-Using Find my Friends to track adults is creepy stalker-type behavior.
+Using the Find My Friends app to track adults is creepy stalker-type behavior.
 But using your iPhone to track your kids is like totally cool, right?
 After all, no child is safe if left to their own devices.
-Better to let them know as soon as possible that they should let others be responsible for their wellbeing.
+Better to let them know as soon as possible that they should let others be responsible for their well-being.

 Keep tabs on your kids with iPhone

 There are three main ways to use location to keep an eye on your kids.
 One is to just look them up in the Find My Friends app.
 Another is to check their location from inside a shared Family iMessage thread.
-And you can also use location data to find and secure their iPhone when they lose it.
+And you also can use location data to find and secure their iPhone when they lose it.
 Because they will lose it.
-What were you thinking, giving a tiny $800+ device to a child?
+What were you thinking, giving a tiny, $800-plus device to a child?

 How to find your child on a map with iPhone

 To enable all of these features you have to make sure your kid’s iPhone is sharing its location.
 They’ll also need to be carrying an iPhone (or a cellular iPad), because their device requires a connection to the internet to actually do the sharing.
 The GPS part of the equation is strictly a private affair, done on the phone, by scanning the heavens for blips transmitted blindly from satellites.
 GPS alone cannot be used to track someone, despite what a million TV cop shows tell us.

 On your kid’s iPhone, head to the Settings app, then tap on your kid’s name at the top of the screen, and then tap Family Sharing.
 Then tap Location Sharing, and you’ll see the first screen below.
 Tap Share Your Location, and you’ll see the second screen.

 Here, you can choose which device iCloud uses to share your kid’s location.
 If they have an iPhone and an iPad, for example, you can make sure location is shared from the iPhone.
 You also can choose which family members can see their location.
 In the case of a kid, you might want to let parents and siblings all see the data.
 Although this might make games of hide and seek rather short.